Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 \subsubsection{Mass Delivery}

 The fast mass delivery for each core can be seen in Figure \ref{fig.r1000}.
-Here we define $R_{1000}$ as the radius that contains a mass of $M_{1000}$, which is defined as the mass within 1000 AU at the end of the simulation.
-The edge of a core is poorly defined, so to avoid murky clump definitions we adopt a fiducial radius.
+Here we define $R_{1000}$ as the radius that contains a mass of $M_{1000}$, which is defined as the mass within 1000 AU at the end of the simulation (see Section \ref{sec.violent}.)
 This can be seen as the white line in the top panel of Figure \ref{fig.violent} for one core.
 In Figure \ref{fig.r1000}, we show $R_{1000}$ for each core vs. time, scaled to the cores own \tsing.
 Most cores deliver the bulk of the mass of the final object beginning at \tsing and taking about 0.1 \tff\ to get there.
 A few behave slightly differently, as these are ultimately chaotic dynamics.
 Note that this plot measures all gas, not just preimage gas.